ialexpw/Silo/README.md

 ## Features
 * Clean and responsive
-* Show disk, memory and load usage
+* Show and monitor disk, memory and load usage
+* Monitor RAID status (soon)
 * Email alerts
 * Configure all settings on the web interface
 * Create daily logfiles